 Proper identification is important to determine the best way to control and remove insect relatives.
 For most, pesticides are not necessary or recommended.

-What insect is this? will help you identify hundreds of common and uncommon pests found in Minnesota.
+What insect is this? will help you identify common insects found in Minnesota.